nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 SynapseCollection
 ~~~~~~~~~~

-Just like a NodeCollection is a container for GIDs, a SynapseCollection is a
+Just like a NodeCollection is a container for node IDs, a SynapseCollection is a
 container for connections.
 In NEST 3, when you call ``GetConnections()`` a
 SynapseCollection is returned.
 SynapseCollections support a lot of the same operations
 as NodeCollections:

 Printing
-    Printing a SynapseCollection produces a table of source and target GIDs
+    Printing a SynapseCollection produces a table of source and target node IDs

     ::